Quantum++: A modern C++ quantum computing library: Simple examples

-The first element represents the measurement result, the second the possible output probabilities and the third the output output states.
-Instead of using this long type definition, we use the new C++11 \verb!auto! keyword to define the type of the result \verb!measured! of \verb!measure()!.
-In lines~25--30 we use the standard \verb!std::get<>()! function to retrieve each element of the tuple, then display the measurement result, the probabilities and the resulting output states.
+The first element represents the measurement result, the second the possible output probabilities and the third the output states.
+Instead of using this cumbersome type definition, we use the new C++11 \verb!auto! keyword to infer the type of the result \verb!measured! returned by \verb!measure()!.
+In lines~24--29 we use the standard \verb!std::get<>()! function to retrieve each element of the tuple, then display the measurement result, the probabilities and the resulting output states.